COMING SOON HOUSE ADVERTISING ads_leader

 The nomadic Berbers live with the barest of earthly essentials, but cherish the most important essentials of all --- their freedom and independence.
 They are “Amazigh,” or “free men.”
 Since the Berber have their own unique language as well as a written alphabet, they encapsulate the Amazigh identity into the Tifinagh letter, “yaz,” shown as the symbol ⵣ.

-including once on the side of a mountain, we saw a huge Amazigh yaz symbol.
+places, including once on the side of a mountain, we saw a huge Amazigh yaz symbol.

 Sometime into our ride into the Sahara, small sand dunes of 5 or 6 feet began to appear and our drivers had fun with us by cresting these ski mogul-like bumps like a roller coaster.
 I think our driver was having fun too; when we laughed, a broad smile came over his face.
 We later found out that one of the 4X4s actually became mired, and it took quite an effort to extract it from the sandy clutches of the dune!
 The camel guides must have a good snicker when this happens as nothing beats your trusty camel in the desert!

 Back on a flat stretch of land we stopped at a tent owned by a welcoming Berber (nomadic) family.
 We were introduced to the matriarch, and her daughters and/or daughter-in-law, and several family members.
 I believe the family did not speak any English, but Larbi who is himself a Berber, translated for us.
 We were told something about the nomadic Berber lifestyle while the older lady began preparing mint tea for us as is the hospitality custom in Morocco.
-It was an
+It was

-enjoyable interlude in our day, and I suspect the family supplemented their income by welcoming guests such as us which was more than fine in my eyes.
+an enjoyable interlude in our day, and I suspect the family supplemented their income by welcoming guests such as us which was more than fine in my eyes.

 Within feet of the large tent were smaller tent rooms with walls that looked to be made of bamboo covered by a tarp/tent.
-Inside of one, a young woman in long dress with a black head scarf covering her face was separating and cleaning piles of wool which would then be spun and mostly likely used to make rugs.
+Inside of one, a young woman in long dress with a black head scarf covering her face was separating and cleaning piles of wool which would then be spun and most likely used to make rugs.
 Someone had been making just such a flat-weave rug on a small weaving loom which was ingeniously made of tree branches, bamboo and slat wood.
 Partially completed, the Moroccan flat wool rug was being woven in colors of red, white, and black with a touch of ochre yellow.
 The finished end of the rug was still on the loom but rolled and I was able to see one Berber symbol which I believe was the fish skeleton ( >->->->

 ), a symbol of protection as near as I have been able to determine.

-that the ethnic Tuareg Berbers are a matrilineal society where the tent or physical dwelling belongs to the woman.
+the ethnic Tuareg Berbers are a matrilineal society where the tent or physical dwelling belongs to the woman.
 Most of the important work and functions are left to the women while the men tend to grazing herds.
 Saying our goodbyes, we left happy to have been able to interact with this local nomadic family.

 A bit more driving time into the desert took us into late afternoon, and we found ourselves nearly 40 miles from Erfoud and closer to the town of Merzouga, though Merzouga was nowhere in sight.
 These wind-shaped, serpentine dunes of the Erg Chebbi lie only about 30 miles from the Algerian border.
 Looking like a still painting, it was a surreal experience to see the undulating beauty of the soft, swirled red sand dunes and the deep shadows they cast.
 Dunes stretched as far as the eye could see with some immense dunes dwarfing all around them.

 There is a Moroccan legend attached to the Erg Chebbi which has been passed down through the generations.
 It says that the sand dunes were a punishment sent by God for turning away a weary traveler from Morocco's Sahara desert.
-This once green and flourishing land
+This once green and flourishing land disappeared

-disappeared and in its place the dunes appeared near Merzouga to teach the people a lesson so that they would never refuse to help tired travelers ever again.
+and in its place the dunes appeared near Merzouga to teach the people a lesson so that they would never refuse to help tired travelers ever again.

 We had come here to ride camels to the top of a high dune for an unparalleled view of the sun setting.
 With a troop of camels and guides awaiting us, we were each assigned to these gentle creatures for the remainder of the daylight hours.
 Most camels were given funny names – Rick’s camel was supposedly named “Jimi Hendrix” but Jimi looked decidedly pregnant to me!
 My camel, “Yakten,” was the perfect gentleman – calm and collected.
 He graciously allowed me to pet his head with no resistance and he never spit.

 We were helped on board our camels by some friendly and helpful young men who would guide our camel train to the perfect place to see the sunset.
 Though not completely sure, I assumed the young men were Berbers, perhaps even Tuaregs.
 However, the gandouras and tagelmusts they wore were not blue but light colors.
 Their huge tagelmusts were tied differently and their faces were left uncovered, they wore no veil.
-Traditional Tuareg Berbers who often wear
+Traditional Tuareg Berbers who often wear blue

-blue gandouras and indigo-dyed cloth tagelmusts are often called “blue men” because the indigo wears off on the skin leaving a blue tint, but they are alternately called “People of the Veil” because traditionally their faces are covered except the eyes.
+gandouras and indigo-dyed cloth tagelmusts are often called “blue men” because the indigo wears off on the skin leaving a blue tint, but they are alternately called “People of the Veil” because traditionally their faces are covered except the eyes.

 With each camel tied to the one in front, our guides lead us to the crest of an enormous dune while we admired the extraordinary scenery.
 While the sun began its slow descent, the last rays of daylight’s golden sunshine turned the sky into layers of pale orange and pink.
 Another camel train appeared on the crest of a dune to our west while casting sepia shadows of their profiles in the sand like a scene from a movie.